BlueGummi/charmos/style_guide.md

 ## Testing

-It is highly preferred to write tests in `#ifdef` blocks that will only compile if the tests are enabled at compilation.
+It is highly preferred to write tests in `#ifdef TESTS` blocks that will only compile if the tests are enabled at compilation.
 Specific notes on tests, (e.g. flags to pass to QEMU, external disks that should be formatted in a specific way) should be commented around the test portions.

 Tests should seek to check edge cases more than general scenarios, as these will more often than not be the source of bugs and errors.

+Refer to `include/tests.h` to see how tests are done, and check `kernel/tests` to see examples of tests

 ## Contributing